10 Amazing Facts About Strong Protan Color Blindness

 2.People with strong protan color blindness have a mutated (changed) form of the red-sensitive pigment in their eyes.

 The red-sensitive pigment in people with strong protan color blindness is a mutated form of the normal pigment.
 The normal pigment has a distinct shape, but the mutated l-opsin has a different shape.
-The mutated l-opsin doesn’t work as well as the normal pigment does, leading to less efficient light absorption and poor color perception in intense light.
+The mutated l-opsin doesn’t work as well as the normal pigment.
+This leads to less efficient light absorption and poor color perception in intense light.

 3.What colors are most strong protan color blind people see.